 - Compare package contents to Packaged Contents List prior to assembly to make sure all items are present.
 Carefully inspect parts to make sure no damage occurred during shipping.
 If any parts are missing, damaged or pre-assembled, DO NOTassemble.
-Instead, call DELTA® Customer Service at (toll free) 1-800-223-7278. - If any parts are missing, DO NOT attempt to plug in the power cord and turn the power on.
+Instead, call DELTA[®] Customer Service at (toll free) 1-800-223-7278. - If any parts are missing, DO NOT attempt to plug in the power cord and turn the power on.
 The saw should ONLY be energized after all parts have been located and correctly assembled. - This saw is packaged and shipped with saw head secured in the down position.
 Please see "PREPARATIONS FOR TRANSPORTATION" section of this manual for instructions on how to use the saw head lock pin.
-Once the saw head is in the upright position, remove Styrofoam packaging block and discard.
-Cut and remove the plastic tie-wrap securing the saw-head from moving. - Remove the plastic tie-wrap securing the sliding mechanism.
+Once the saw head is in the upright position, remove Styrofoam packaging block and discard. - Remove the plastic tie-wrap securing the sliding mechanism.

-PACKAGE CONTENTS DESCRIPTION
+PACKAGE CONTENTS LIST DESCRIPTION